joone/MSEdgeExplainers/DelayedMessages/explainer.md

 The following timeline illustrates this congestion:
 ![](timeline_congested.png)

 In this scenario, the worker processes 10 `deleteMail` tasks, each taking 50ms, while being sent every 30ms.
 This disparity causes tasks to accumulate in the message queue.
-Consequently, later tasks, like the 11th task `readMail`, spend a significant amount of time waiting in the queue (e.g., 245ms) even if their own processing time is short (e.g., 51.5ms).
+Consequently, later tasks, like the 11th task `checkMails`, spend a significant amount of time waiting in the queue (e.g., 245ms) even if their own processing time is short (e.g., 51.5ms).

-While delays in background tasks like `deleteMail` might be acceptable, delays in user-initiated, high-priority tasks like `readMail` severely impact user experience.
+While delays in background tasks like `deleteMail` might be acceptable, delays in user-initiated, high-priority tasks like `checkMails` severely impact user experience.
 It's important for developers to identify if a browser context or worker is congested and which tasks contribute most to this congestion.

 ## Case 3: Serialization/Deserialization Overhead